 - Water in the early morning or evening.
 Watering in the evening is our preference.
 The water will have time to absorb into the roots with minimal evaporation from the hot sun.

-- Water at the base of the plant, not all over the leaves.
+- Water at the base of the plant, not over the leaves.
 Water at the soil level where the plant can actually use it.
-Watering over the leaves can lead to more fungal disease issues.
+Watering over the leaves can lead to more disease issues.

 Learn (a lot) more about watering pepper plants in our article here.